AWS vs GCP vs Azure 2026: Honest Dev Comparison

 | Azure | AZ-900 Fundamentals (Rs 4,400) | AZ-104 Administrator (Rs 4,400) | AZ-400 DevOps, AI-102 |

-Azure certifications are the cheapest and Microsoft frequently offers free vouchers through events and learning paths.
+Azure certifications are the cheapest, and Microsoft frequently offers free vouchers through events and learning paths — keep an eye out for those.
 AWS certifications carry the most market recognition in India.
 GCP certifications are gaining ground, especially in the data and ML space.
+If I had to pick one certification for maximum job market impact in India right now, it'd be the AWS Solutions Architect Associate.
+Not even close.

 Startup Credits Programs

-All three providers offer generous credits for startups, which can save you lakhs of rupees in the early stages.
+All three providers offer generous credits for startups, and these can save you lakhs of rupees in the early stages.
+Don't skip this section if you're founding something.

 AWS Activate: Up to $100,000 in credits for startups in accelerator programs, $10,000 for self-serve applications.
 Also includes credits for business support plans and training.

 Google for Startups Cloud Program: Up to $200,000 in GCP credits over two years.
 Also includes technical support and access to Google's startup network.
-Particularly generous.
+Most generous of the three, in my experience.

 Microsoft for Startups (Founders Hub): Up to $150,000 in Azure credits.
 Also includes free access to GitHub Enterprise, Visual Studio Enterprise, and Microsoft 365.
-The additional software credits are a nice bonus.
+Those additional software credits are a genuinely nice bonus that people overlook.

-My advice for Indian startups: apply to all three and see which program accepts you.
-Use the credits strategically.
-You can always migrate later if needed.
+My advice for Indian startups: apply to all three and see which programs accept you.
+Use the credits strategically — expensive services first, things you'd pay for regardless.
+You can always migrate later if needed, and having experience with multiple providers isn't a bad thing.

-After using all three extensively, here is how I would rank them for different scenarios:
+After running production workloads on all three, here's how I'd rank them for different scenarios:

 For startups and side projects: GCP.
-The free tier is the most generous, Cloud Run makes deployment trivial, and the pricing is the most predictable.
-BigQuery for analytics is unmatched.
+Most generous free tier, Cloud Run makes deployment trivial, pricing is the most predictable.
+BigQuery for analytics is unmatched — nothing else comes close for ad hoc data analysis.

 For career advancement in India: AWS.
 The job market demands it.
-Get the Solutions Architect Associate certification — it is the single most impactful cloud certification for Indian tech careers.
+Get the Solutions Architect Associate certification.
+It's probably the single most impactful cloud certification for Indian tech careers.
+I've seen hiring managers specifically filter for it.

 For enterprise environments: Azure.
-The Microsoft ecosystem integration (Active Directory, Office 365, Teams, Power BI) is seamless, and Indian enterprises are deeply invested in Microsoft already.
+Microsoft ecosystem integration with Active Directory, Office 365, Teams, and Power BI runs deep, and Indian enterprises are heavily invested in Microsoft already.
+If you're working at or selling to a large Indian company, Azure knowledge pays off.

 For AI/ML projects: GCP if you want Google's models and Vertex AI.
 Azure if you need OpenAI's GPT-4 models.
 AWS if you want flexibility with Bedrock's multi-model approach.

-The truth is, the core services across all three are converging.
+Here's the uncomfortable truth that comparison articles usually dodge: the core services across all three are converging.
 A load balancer works the same way everywhere.
 Object storage is object storage.
-The differences are in the developer experience, pricing nuances, and ecosystem integrations.
-Pick one, learn it deeply, and you can transfer that knowledge to the others when needed.
-The fundamental concepts — networking, compute, storage, databases, IAM — are universal.
+Differences live in developer experience, pricing surprises, and ecosystem integrations.
+Pick one, learn it deeply, and you can transfer most of that knowledge to the others when needed.
+Networking, compute, storage, databases, IAM — the fundamental concepts are universal.

 Anurag Sharma